Texas vs Xavier Players to Watch - Sweet 16

 - TV: CBS | Watch live on FuboTV

-Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!
+Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!

 Texas' Last Game

-Texas was victorious in its previous game versus Penn State, 71-66, on Saturday.
-Dylan Disu was its high scorer with 28 points.
+Texas was victorious in its most recent game versus Penn State, 71-66, on Saturday.
+Dylan Disu led the way with 28 points, plus 10 rebounds and one assist.

 |Name